 Each inquiry has terms of reference which set out the issues the committee will consider.
-Your submission should address one or more parts of the terms of reference.
-You can get a copy of the terms of reference from the committee's website or from the committee's office.
+Your submission should address one or more parts of the terms of reference, which can be found on the committee’s website or obtained from the commitee’s office.

 There is no set format for submissions.
 Your contribution can take the form of a letter, paper or report.
 When writing your submission, please:

 Make your submission brief and clear.
-All submissions should have a clear structure and be as short as possible.
 If your submission is long, it is helpful to include a summary of your key points on the first page.
-Don't forget to number the pages in your submission.
+Please number the pages in your submission.

 Make sure your submission is readable.
-Committees prefer submissions to be typed on A4 paper and submitted electronically in Word or PDF format.
-If making a handwritten submission, please make sure your handwriting is clear.
+Committees prefer submissions to be A4-size and submitted electronically as a Word or PDF file.

 Sign your submission.
 Please sign your submission.
 If you are sending your submission electronically, please provide your name and contact details (such as address or phone number).